hbourget/hbourget/README.md

 ### Hello 👋

-- 🏛️ My name is Hugo Bourget and I am currently working for the City of Lyon.
+- 🏛️ My name is Hugo Bourget and I am currently working for the Municipality of Lyon.

-- 📖 I’m currently enrolled in a Master's degree in Engineering in Computer Science & Cybersecurity at CPE Lyon.
+- 📖 I’m enrolled in a Master's degree in Engineering in Computer Science & Cybersecurity at CPE Lyon.

 - 📫 How to reach me:
 [Linkedin](https://www.linkedin.com/in/hugo-bourget-17998721a/)